Updated on 14 November 2017

 Conveniently located next to Marylebone station, it has an imposing entrance.

-Step into the hotel and you’re transported into a world of fresh floral displays, smiling reception staff and the incredible Winter Garden.
+Step into The Landmark London and you’re transported into a world of fresh floral displays, smiling reception staff and the incredible Winter Garden.
 It was created between 1902 and 1910, and has enthralled visitors ever since.
-I’ve been here before for a birthday afternoon tea and this was the perfect venue.
+I’ve been here before for the Landmark Hotel afternoon tea and it was a real treat.

 After a quick and easy check in, we made our way up to the Great Central Suite on the top floor.
 One of the most spacious suites that we’ve stayed in, it had a large hallway with cupboards, bedroom, lounge, bathroom and separate guest WC.
 In some ways it felt like staying in someone’s luxurious apartment.
 The homely vibe was enhanced by funky lamps, vintage suitcases and a Nespresso coffee machine.
 It would be handy for business travellers as well as leisure guests, since there was a full size work desk.